5 tips that will give you total barcode inventory control

 Here are just some of the examples in which these codes can be used:

-In these cases, the barcode numbers should be generated so that they are always unique throughout the company – that’s why it’s important to find an ERP system that can perform this task.
+In these cases, the barcode numbers should be generated so that they are always unique throughout the company – that’s why it’s important to find an MRP software that can perform this task.

 Two-Dimensional (2D) Barcode Types